official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 170 Public hearing, 20 July 2010, pages 33‑34.
 171 Inquiry request for a witness statement, 13 December 2010, Qs 11c and 11d page 7.

-50

-The Report of the Iraq InquiryIn any event, following 9/11 and Afghanistan we were a terrorist target and, as recent events in Europe and the US show, irrespective of Iraq, there are ample justifications such terrorists will use as excuses for terrorism.”172
+In any event, following 9/11 and Afghanistan we were a terrorist target and, as recent events in Europe and the US show, irrespective of Iraq, there are ample justifications such terrorists will use as excuses for terrorism.”172